-Unlike Navy ships, commercial vessels are maintained in accordance with standards set forth by the American Bureau of Shipping (ABS) and the U.S. Coast Guard.
+MSC ships are maintained in accordance with standards set forth by the American Bureau of Shipping (ABS) and the U.S. Coast Guard (USCG).
 ABS is a leading classification society that establishes and applies technical standards in relation to the design, construction and survey of marine related facilities including ships and offshore structures.
 USCG is the service branch tasked with enforcement for marine regulations pertaining to safety of life at sea and environmental protection.

-MSC maintains its Combat Logistics Force government-owned vessels based on a 60-month shipboard maintenance cycle that meets all ABS/USCG criteria.
+MSC maintains its Combat Logistics Force government-owned vessels based on a 60month shipboard maintenance cycle that meets all ABS/USCG criteria.
 Features of this maintenance cycle include: